Serena show rolls on while Fish bows out

 It was the end of road, however, for Fish, who announced earlier this year that he would retire after playing his 13th U.S. Open.

-“I have got a lot of great memories; I’ve got a lot of good wins out here,” Fish said.
+“I have got a lot of great memories; I’ve got a lot of good wins out here.
+I have made a lot of really good friendships with almost everyone out here,” Fish said.

 “I probably would have chosen this one as my last one regardless if I didn’t have any issues with my health in the past couple of years, just because this is the biggest one and the most fun and the one that you want to go out on.”